By Elyse Berlinberg

 Peer Reviewed

 According to a 2016 American Heart Association (AHA) report, an estimated 5.7 million Americans over the age of twenty have heart failure.
-The prevalence of heart failure is expected to …
+The prevalence of heart failure is …